What keywords should a data scientist resume include for ATS?

 How should I list Python libraries on my resume for ATS?

-List them as flat, comma-separated text under a Technical Skills or Tools section: Python, NumPy, pandas, scikit-learn, TensorFlow.
-Nested structures like Python (NumPy, pandas) may not surface all library names reliably.
-Use the exact package name, including capitalization.
+List as flat, comma-separated text under a Technical Skills section: Python, NumPy, pandas, scikit-learn, TensorFlow.
+Nested structures may not surface all names.
+Use exact package names including capitalization.

 Does ATS recognize Kaggle or GitHub contributions?

 No. ATS systems do not follow external links.
-Kaggle rankings, GitHub repositories, and portfolio URLs contribute nothing to your keyword score.
-All technologies, methods, and tools from those projects must appear as text in the resume document.
+All technologies, methods, and tools from those projects must appear as text in the resume.

 Should I convert my academic CV to an industry resume format for ATS?

 Yes.
-Academic CVs use headings like Publications, Conferences, and Research that most ATS parsers do not classify correctly.
-Convert your document to industry format with Experience, Skills, Education, and Projects sections.
-Preserve your research content but restructure it under recognized headers.
+Academic CVs use headings most ATS parsers do not classify correctly.
+Convert to industry format with Experience, Skills, Education, and Projects sections under recognized headers.

 How do I list publications on a data scientist resume for ATS?

-Include a Publications section with the paper title, venue, and year in plain text.
-Avoid citation formats with special characters or footnote-style numbering that can disrupt parsing.
-If you have many publications, list the three to five most relevant to the target role.
+Include a Publications section with paper title, venue, and year in plain text.
+Avoid special characters or footnote numbering.
+List three to five publications most relevant to the target role.

 Why is my ML engineer resume not passing ATS even though I have strong experience?